Environment and Climate Change

-B.C. agriculture, including ocean based farmers, are vulnerable to changes in climatic conditions and even small shifts can have significant consequences for food production, the livelihoods of farmers, and the future of the agri-food sector in B.C.
+Ensuring farmland sustainability is crucial.
+Agriculture is vulnerable to changes in climate conditions and even small shifts can have significant consequences for food production, the livelihoods of farmers, and the future of the agri-food sector in B.C.

 The devastating impacts of adverse climate events in recent years, which include wildfires, heat domes, and flooding, demonstrate the need for coordinated action to address climate change and environmental sustainability.
 As stewards of the land, farmers and ranchers are particularly impacted by natural disasters but are also leaders in innovating and adapting to environmental and climate conditions.
 Actively engaging farmers and ranchers in the development of solutions is essential to ensuring the resilience of our society.

 - Farmers and ranchers are stewards of the land, constantly adapting and innovating to ensure farmland sustainability.